viamrobotics/docs/docs/services/ml/upload-training-script.md

 ## Create a training script

 To start, create an entrypoint file called <file>training.py</file> in a folder called <file>model</file>.
-This file will contain the main logic for your training script.
+This file will contain the main logic of your training script.

 Add the following logic to your code in <file>training.py</file>: